 - Many Level I courses are open to everyone; however, some courses have requisites, which means you must meet certain conditions in order to enrol in them.
 For example, you may have to have a specific U/M, or be enrolled in a certain program (e.g. Engineering I).
 Or you may not be allowed to take a course if you have already completed a particular U/M or university course.
 Other courses may only be taken if you have already completed a preceding McMaster course.
 Sometimes, you must be enrolled in or have completed another university course to be able to take a certain course.
 Be sure to consult in the Course Listings section of the Undergraduate Calendar beneath each course description, to check whether the course you want has any prerequisites, antirequisites or corequisites.

 Do I have to make sure my courses don't conflict?

 - Yes.
-Students can use the Mosaic class search function to ensure that the combination of courses that they have selected can be scheduled free of conflicts.
+Students can use either the Class Search or MyTimetable function in Mosaic to ensure that the combination of courses that they have selected can be scheduled free of conflicts.

 How many units of courses should I enrol in for my first year at McMaster?

 - Your course load should be balanced between the Fall Term (September to December) and Winter Term (January to April).
 For most students this means taking 15 units each term.

 - Please be aware that you do NOT have to carry a full coarse load.
 However, if you are considering reducing your load, it is important to speak with an Academic Advisor so that you can be made aware of the effects that a reduced load may have (e.g., Athletics, bus pass, scholarships, residence, OSAP, etc).